centarro/commerce-docs/docs/v1/commerce-kickstart-2/products/adding-new-product.md

 **Product Edit Screen**

 <p>We've included the product edit screen for your benefit to see the
-Product Entity form in all of it's glory.
+Product Entity form in all of its glory.
 Pretty simple, we've got the Product SKU and Product Title that are required.
 Additionally, Commerce Kickstart has added the Image field. <a href="../../../user-guide/shopping-cart/#shopping-cart-and-multi-currency">The Price can be changed to allow for multiple currencies</a>.</p>